History of theatre: Transition and early medieval theatre, 500–1050

 From the 5th century, Western Europe was plunged into a period of general disorder that lasted (with a brief period of stability under the Carolingian Empire in the 9th century) until the 10th century.
 While it seems that small nomadic bands travelled around Europe throughout the period, performing wherever they could find an audience, there is no evidence that they produced anything but crude scenes.
-These performers were denounced by the Church during the Dark Ages as they were viewed as dangerous and pagan.
+These performers were denounced by the Church, as they were viewed as dangerous and pagan.

 Hrosvitha of Gandersheim, the first dramatist of the post-classical era.

 By the Early Middle Ages, churches in Europe began staging dramatized versions of particular biblical events on specific days of the year.
 These dramatizations were included in order to vivify annual celebrations.
 Symbolic objects and actions – vestments, altars, censers, and pantomime performed by priests – recalled the events which Christian ritual celebrates.
 These were extensive sets of visual signs that could be used to communicate with a largely illiterate audience.
 These performances developed into liturgical dramas, the earliest of which is the Whom do you Seek (Quem-Quaeritis) Easter trope, dating from ca. 925.
 Liturgical drama was sung responsively by two groups and did not involve actors impersonating characters.
 However, sometime between 965 and 975, Æthelwold of Winchester composed the Regularis Concordia (Monastic Agreement) which contains a playlet complete with directions for performance.

 Hrosvitha (c.
 935 – 973), a canoness in northern Germany, wrote six plays modeled on Terence's comedies but using religious subjects.
 These six plays – Abraham, Callimachus, Dulcitius, Gallicanus, Paphnutius, and Sapientia – are the first known plays composed by a female dramatist and the first identifiable Western dramatic works of the post-classical era.
 They were first published in 1501 and had considerable influence on religious and didactic plays of the sixteenth century.
 Hrosvitha was followed by Hildegard of Bingen (d.
 1179), a Benedictine abbess, who wrote a Latin musical drama called Ordo Virtutum in 1155.